 I buy my gluten free almond flour on amazon.

-- 5 oz semi-sweet or bitter-sweet chocolate (approx ¾ cup) (use dairy free chocolate to make the brownies dairy free)
+- ¾ cup semi-sweet or bitter-sweet chocolate (5 ounces by weight) (use dairy free chocolate to make dairy free)

-- ¼ cup oil (vegetable, coconut, whatever your baking oil of choice is)
+- ¼ cup oil (vegetable, coconut, canola, or melted butter)

 - ½ teaspoon salt